 - Any condition that may threaten the health or safety of employees or the public

 - Government activity that is economically wasteful or involves gross misconduct, incompetency or inefficiency.

-Call the Webber Law Group for Help
+Call Webber & Egbert Employment Law, P.C. for Help

 Legal Disclaimer: The information in this blog is for general information purposes only.
 Nothing on this blog should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.